davidomahony/Algorithms/Coding/Arrays&Hashes.md

         HashSet<int> set = new HashSet<int>();
         foreach (var itm in nums)
         {
+            if (set.Contains(itm))
-            if (set.Contains(itm)) return true;
+                return true;
+            else
-            else set.Add(itm);
+                set.Add(itm);
         }

         return false;
     }
 ```

 This is a pretty basic problem with the aim of getting used to iterating through an array and solving the problem with various data structures.
 In this case a hash set is ideal, with a hash set you can not have keys with the same value.
-Due to how a hash set operates.

-#### Points to note about hashsets and dictionaries
+#### Points to note about hashsets

-##### Operations

-##### Questions
+When a new item is added to a hashset a hash is generated using a has function.
+This then decides what bucket to place the new object in.
+If the hash function is bad and every object ends up in the same bucket this can result in a time complexity of O(n).

+*If the hash code of two objects are equal this does not prove these objects are identical.
+This is true only if the hashcode and the equals functions confirms equality, then can we assume both objects are identical.*